1.1 What Does Nitnem Mean? (Definition)

 3. Most Sikhs simply begin reading each of the five Nitnem banis by saying 'Sat-Naam Sri Waheguru Sahib Jio' or 'Waheguru Sahib Jio.'
 After completing each bani, the phrase 'Waheguru Ji Ka Khalsa, Waheguru Ji Ki Fateh!' is said.

-1. Japji Sahib - 38 verses plus a slok.
-Allow about 21 minutes to read aloud.
+1. Japji Sahib - An opening slok, 38 verses plus a slok at the end.
+Allow about 22 minutes to read aloud properly.

 3. Tav Prasad Savaiye - 10 verses.
-Allow about 4 minutes to read aloud.
+Allow about 5 minutes to read aloud properly.

 4. Chaupai Sahib - 29 verses plus 1 savaiye and 1 dohra.
-Allow about 6 minutes to read aloud.
+Allow about 6 minutes to read aloud properly.

 5. Anand Sahib - 40 verses.
-Allow about 15 minutes to read aloud.
+Allow about 16 minutes to read aloud properly.

-Ardas - Allow about 4 minutes to read aloud.
+Ardas - Allow about 4 minutes to read aloud properly.

 1. Remember to have a quick wash and comb your Kes.
 Gursikhs comb their Kes twice a day.